dafengzhen/youdeyiwu/docs/guide/what-is-youdeyiwu.md

 Youdeyiwu consists of both frontend and backend components.

-The backend is developed using Java, and the frontend is developed using Next.js.
+The backend is developed using [Spring Boot](https://spring.io/projects/spring-boot), and the frontend is developed using [Next.js](https://nextjs.org).